Objects deep dive

 You can see the behaviour of affine modes more interactively in the affine objects example.

-Affine objects can be animated in the same way as regular objects, by passing a different sprite to the new
+Affine objects can be animated in the same way as regular objects, by passing a different sprite to the new function.

 Dynamic sprites